discord-samba/localization/_guides/using_the_localization_module.md

     EXAMPLE_3
 }

-const proxy3: LocalizationResourceProxy<typeof Foo> =
+const proxy4: LocalizationResourceProxy<typeof Foo> =
     Localization.getResourceProxy('en-US');

-console.log(proxy3.EXAMPLE_1());
+console.log(proxy4.EXAMPLE_1());
 // Outputs 'Foo bar baz'
 ```

-Writing this by hand could become tedious if you have a large number of resources.
-The easiest solution
+Writing these types/interfaces/enums by hand could become tedious if you have a large number of resources.
-would be to simply pass `any` for the `LocalizationResourceProxy` generic and eliminate the problem right
+The easiest solution would be to simply pass `any` for the `LocalizationResourceProxy` generic and
-there.
-This of course provides no type-hinting for your resources which are certainly helpful to have.
+eliminate the problem right there.
+This of course provides no type-hinting for your resources which
+are certainly helpful to have.

 Another solution would be to write a script that automatically generates a file containing an exported
 object populated with all of your resource keys.
 You can retrieve all loaded resource keys by using